KSSwimmy/Foundation_of_User_Experience/Week3/README.md

 ### An Entry-Level Designer's Role in a Sprint

+The first day is the **understand phase**, where you'll get a clear picture of the design challenge.
+There will be plenty of short talks by experts that are designed to inspire you.
+So, make note of any thoughts you have.

+Phase 2 is the **ideate phase**.
+The sprint master will guide the team through brainstorming activities to spark creativity and generate tons of possible solutions to the design challenge.
+Your main focus is coming up with ideas and putting them out there.

+Welcome to phase 3, the **decide phase**.
+Your team will decide on the solution with the greatest chance of success.
+As a newbie UX designer, you'll get involved in every stage of the decision-making process.
+When potential solutions fight it out, you'll vote for the one that has the most potential.
+As you might remember, at this point, you also need to start planning ahead for testing.

+**Prototype phase** 4 is all about creating a prototype of your product.
+As an entry level UX designer, you'll be actively involved in creating a solid prototype for users to try out.
+You'll ask questions, offer ideas, and review the completed prototype.

+The **test phase** is the final phase of the process, where you put your prototype to the test.
+As a newbie designer, you might be asked to collect user feedback by observing and interviewing users.
+This feedback helps the team know what to revise before bringing the product to market.

 ##### Resources

 > You’re getting the hang of all things design sprints!As you continue to explore, you might be curious to learn more about an entry-level UX designer’s role in a sprint.
 We’ve got the inside scoop for you!
 Check out this post from the INKONIQ BLOG about how a design sprint works at Google and this article on Medium about what one UX designer learned from their very first design sprint.